navneettomar11/technical-guides/kotlin/null-safety.md

 One of the most common pitfalls in many programming languages, including Java is that accessing a member of a null reference will result in a null reference exception.
 In Java this would be the equivalent of a `NullPointerException` or NPE for short.

-Kotlin's ttype system is aimed to eliminate `NullPointerException`'s from our code.
+Kotlin's type system is aimed to eliminate `NullPointerException`'s from our code.
 The only possible causes of NPE may be:
 - An explicit call to throw `NullPointerException`
 - Usage of `!!` operator
 - Some data inconsistency with regars to initialization, such as when:
     - An uninitialized `this` available in a constructor is passed and use somewhere ("leaking this")
     - A superclass constructor calls an open number whose implementation in the derived class uses uninitialized state.